-Radioactive material in the environment can enter the body through the air people breathe and the food they eat; it also can enter through an open wound.
-Natural radionuclides that can be inhaled and ingested include isotopes of uranium, thorium, radium, radon, polonium, bismuth, and lead in the U and Th decay series.
+Internal radiation.
+Radioactive material in the environment can enter the body through different routes of exposure, for example, the air people breathe and the food they eat; or through an open wound.
+Natural radionuclides that can enter the body include isotopes of uranium, thorium, radium, radon, polonium, bismuth, and lead in the U and Th decay series.
 In addition, the body contains isotopes of potassium (K), rubidium (Rb), and carbon (C).

-A.3.2 Human-made Radiation
+Human-made Radiation